siegfriedkaidisch/RIIGID/docs/source/index.rst

 ..
-ROMIS documentation master file, created by sphinx-quickstart on Fri Jan 12 15:46:05 2024.
+RIIGID.py documentation master file, created by sphinx-quickstart on Fri Jan 12 15:46:05 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ROMIS's documentation!
+Welcome to RIIGID.py's documentation!
 =================================

-ROMIS is a geometry optimization package intended to be used in theoretical solid state physics and quantum chemistry.
+RIIGID.py is a geometry optimization package intended to be used in theoretical solid state physics and quantum chemistry.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    Introduction <introduction>
-   Code Documentation <romis>
+   Code Documentation <riigid>